asleepinglion/ng6-cli/templates/app/web/template/styles/settings/readme.md

-This folder should be used for global settings and variables, like color palette's and theme variables.
+This folder should be used for global settings and design tokens, like color palette's, fonts, spacing, animation, etc.